hazzyxz/darkbound-rpg/README.md

 1. Download the latest release from [itch.io](https://hazzyxz.itch.io/darkboundrpg)
 2. Extract the ZIP file to your desired location
-3. Run `DarkBound.exe` to start the game
+3. Run `DarkBoundRPG.exe` to start the game

 ## How to Play